ballerina-platform/ballerina-dev-website/swan-lake/learn/keeping-ballerina-up-to-date.md

 The `ballerina dist update` command updates your active distribution to the latest patch version.

-E.g., If the active distribution in your environment is 1.1.0” and there exists patch version 1.1.4” in our servers, this command will fetch and set it as the active distribution.
+E.g., If the active distribution in your environment is 1.1.0 and there exists the patch version 1.1.4 in our servers, this command will fetch and set it as the active distribution.

 ```sh
 → sudo ballerina dist update